Amanpandey001/verify-user/README.md

 8/aug/24= backend creation is almost completed, login, logout, user verification etc, some middleware and optimizations remains that ill do after developing front end, learned- debugging , man the errors , i dont like it
 - done with frontend part, now only optimizations remains, also fuck atlas , mongodb compass solos 😠
+- done with this app, ignore nav bar cuz.. its confusing, to navigate u can just directly input path on url lol, also i have added middleware too so beware while navigating, and i have migrated this 'app' on mongodb compass cuz all my homies (including me) hate atlas (cuz i dont know how to use it yet, ill learn abt it later, i mean its used in big tech companies so obv its smth important)

+Thanks for visiting this project, im all open to suggestions and corrections regarding this project, actually i would love it so please do refer my code and suggest me some modification or upgrades, i have one in mind and that is to use uuid instead of bcryptjs cuz... url friendly token :)